 Jasmine has a degree in Sport Development with Coaching.
 She also has as a range of sporting qualifications.
-These are in addition to 10 years experience in coaching sport to mainstream children as well as special educational needs.
+These are in addition to over 12 years experience in coaching sport to mainstream children as well as special educational needs.
 Jasmine is passionate about providing sporting opportunities for all, which is why she became a youth worker.

-Sean Davison Casual Auxiliary Youth Worker
+Auxiliary Youth Worker

 Ellie is currently in her third year of beauty theory at college.
 As well as working for the youth club she does make-up, special effects and hairdressing.
 Ellie has done work experience for Outfit (fashion store)and Beamish museum Halloween nights.
 She has also won face painting regionals competition 2 years running.
 Ellie claimed a win at nationals.